 To empower caring, internationally-minded, and independent learners who act responsibly to improve the world around us.

-RIS is delighted to become a United Nations school and will be working closely to put the Sustainable Development Goals (SDGs) at the very heart of everyday learning.
+RIS is delighted to be a United Nations school and will be working closely to put the Sustainable Development Goals (SDGs) at the very heart of everyday learning.
 The SDGs are a universal call to action to solve the world’s most pressing issues, presenting the perfect tool to reimagine and reshape the future.

 A student-centred approach will aim to develop passionate and confident agents of change, ready to make a difference in the world now and in the future.
 Additionally, the staff that have been recruited all have this as a focus of their practice, making up a strong and united team in their mission to inspire a community of lifelong learners and agents of positive change.

-Learning and becoming entrepreneurs benefits students from all socioeconomic backgrounds, it teaches students to think outside the box and nurtures unconventional talents and skills.
-Furthermore, it creates opportunity, ensures social justice, instills confidence and stimulates the economy.
+Developing entrepreneurship benefits students from all socioeconomic backgrounds, as it teaches students to think outside the box and nurtures unconventional talents and skills.
+Furthermore, it creates opportunity, ensures social justice, instills confidence, and stimulates the economy.

-At RIS we will encourage and support students and classes to innovate and build businesses, they will be taking action to lead change.
+At RIS we will encourage and support students and classes to innovate and build businesses, as they will be taking action to lead change.

-Each Grade will have their own business, they will be expected to arrange finance, run budgets, marketing campaigns, research and Annual General Meetings.
+Each grade is challenged to initiate their own business.
+They will be expected to arrange finance, run budgets, marketing campaigns, research and develop Annual General Meetings.

-Outdoor education supports emotional, behavioral and intellectual development.
-Studies show that students who learn outdoors develop: a sense of self, independence, confidence, creativity, decision-making and problem-solving skills, empathy towards others, motor skills, self-discipline and initiative.
+Outdoor education supports emotional, behavioural and intellectual development.
+Studies show that students who learn outdoors develop: a sense of self, independence, confidence, creativity, decision-making and problem-solving skills, empathy towards others, motor skills, self-discipline, and initiative.

 RIS is developing a programme across all grades to support this philosophy.
 It is our intention to have students of all grades partake in a residential trip during the course of the year.

 When schools proactively create a culture of service, they make education real, relevant, and rewarding.
-They also prepare students to become global citizens, and teach skills and knowledge they will need for the future.
+This also prepares students to become global citizens, and teach skills and knowledge they will need for the future.